 Marunouchi in Tokyo.
 The residence hotel features hand-made art pieces created by artists from all over the world.
 From Korea to Brazil, the artistic direction of Ascott Marunouchi reflects the diversity of the cosmopolitan fabric of Tokyo, while simultaneously paying homage to the Japanese minimalist aesthetic.

 The perpetual dialogue between Man and Nature was the second source of inspiration for the designers!
-Deeply ingrained in the local culture, this theme is dedicated to give each guest a true zen yet luxurious experience.
+Deeply ingrained in the local culture, this theme is dedicated to giving each guest true zen yet luxurious experience.
 Each floor of the building was designed in a way that could represent the four seasons of the year.
 We can find the warm spring season on the 23rd and 24th floors; Summer on the 25th and 26th; Autumn on the 27th and 28th; and Winter on the top floor, like the cherry on top of the cake!

 A subtle jasmine and tangerine aroma permeates the air in the entire residence.
 Each apartment is decorated with a taupe and cream palette, silk Pierre Frey cushions, contemporary fittings and high‐spec kitchens complete with all that the guest needs for a comfortable stay.

 Do you like this post on Best Design Projects?
 What do you think about these amazing inspirations?
 Let your comment below and share this content in any of the social media channels.
 Your feedback helps us to improve.